jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1e.md

 {{< s v="38" >}} A civilized nation is always exposed to be conquered by any nearby barbarous nation when it depends on a militia for its defence.

 The frequent Mongol conquests of the civilized Asian countries demonstrates the natural superiority of a barbarous nation's militia over a civilized nation's militia.

 A well-regulated standing army is superior to every militia.
 Such an army can best be maintained by an opulent and civilized nation.

-Only a well-regulated standing army can=
+Only a well-regulated standing army can:
-    defend such a nation against the invasion of a poor and barbarous neighbour, and perpetuate or preserve its civilization.
+- defend such a nation against the invasion of a poor and barbarous neighbour
+- perpetuate or preserve its civilization.

-39 Only through a well-regulated standing army can=
+{{< s v="39" >}} Only through a well-regulated standing army can:

-a civilized country be defended, and a barbarous country can be civilized.
+- a civilized country be defended, and
+- a barbarous country can be civilized.

 A standing army establishes the sovereign's law through the remotest provinces with an irresistible force.